 The catalog-driven nature of Amazon means it’s very easy to find a specific product.
 In fact, if the catalog is working as it should, each unique product will exist only once and have a single product detail page.
 That is in stark contrast to eBay’s listing-driven approach where searches often yield thousands of results for the same product.

 When a product has one description, one set of images, one collection of reviews, and so on, there is relatively little left to distinguish between multiple sellers of that product.
 How does that affect Amazon sellers?
 Well, they must do their utmost to optimize the few attributes under their control – and the one thing Amazon sellers can control fully and frequently is price.

 When a group of Amazon marketplace sellers get together the conversation will quickly turn to the Buy Box, and specifically to “winning the Buy Box”.
 The tone will run the whole gamut of enthusiasm, resentment, confusion and violent disagreement.
 To the uninitiated, the heated conversation will be completely baffling.

 The Buy Box is simply the box at the top right corner of the product detail page which contains the “Add to Cart” (or Basket) button.
 The format varies, but an example is shown here.
 (This particular Buy Box is for a product that is not available new either from Amazon or a third-party seller who uses Amazon FBA to fulfill their orders.)

-Despite the differing documentation, there is common ground on the criteria for determining the Buy Box winner:
+There is common ground on the criteria for determining the Buy Box winner: